3 Exam Strategies

 - Use the answer elimination tool (strike out tool) or an erasable note board to rule out the answer choices.

-- Be aware there could be items on your exam where there is content in the stem that is inaccurate.
+- Be aware that there could be items on your exam where there is content in the stem that is inaccurate.

 Acronyms